 - Click Save.

-The Related List with the lookup details will be available in the corresponding modules such as Items, Projects, Contacts and Users (in this case, the Users).
+The Related List with the lookup details will be available in the corresponding modules such as Items, Projects, Customers, Users, Invoices, Sales Orders, Purchase Orders, and Custom Modules.
 To access the related list:

 - Go to any one of the above modules in which you have set up the lookup field (in this case, Users and Roles).